dillonkearns/elm-pages-3-alpha-starter/README.md

 [Install Lamdera with these instructions](https://dashboard.lamdera.app/docs/download).

 `elm-pages` 3.0 uses the lamdera compiler, which is a superset of the Elm compiler with some extra functionality to automatically serialize Elm types to Bytes.
 That means there is no more `OptimizedDecoder` API, you can just use regular `elm/json` Decoders!
-And no more `DataSource.distill`, since types are now automatically serialized all those optimizations come for free.
+And no more `BackendTask.distill`, since types are now automatically serialized all those optimizations come for free.

 ### Debugging Lamdera Errors